I am sure you must have searched.

 Do you know the corpuscle?

-Okay, let me explain to you, corpuscle is “small body” or “minute body” or “cell” or “a particle” in the body.
+Okay, let me explain to you, a corpuscle is a “small body” or “minute body” or “cell” or “a particle” in the body.

-Meissner corpuscle is also called tactile corpuscle, a type of mechanoreceptor (respond to mechanical pressure or distortion) that is responsible for sensitivity to light touch and low-frequency vibration.
+Meissner corpuscle is also called tactile corpuscle, a type of mechanoreceptor (responds to mechanical pressure or distortion) that is responsible for sensitivity to light touch and low-frequency vibration.

 Where this structure is located in the skin and on the body?

 This is located in the upper dermis (dermis papilla) and below the epidermal ridges of the skin.
 On the body, it is mostly found in the fingers, lips, and toes.